caelen-cater/auto-mount/README.md

 ## License

-MIT License - see LICENSE file for details.
+Apache-2.0 License - see LICENSE file for details.
-Automatically mounts a SFTP server if it is not currently mounted.